 If your doctor uses one of these tests but still suspects you have COVID-19 based on your symptoms and COVID data for your area, he or she may decide to have you take a different test just to be sure.

-"With the number of cases we're seeing now, I think every opportunity to close a door is a good opportunity.
+"Every opportunity to close a door is a good opportunity.
 Try to hang in there as much as you can and close all the roads for the virus to walk from one person to the other," Dr. Couto says.
 "The more people doing that at the same time, the greater the chance we have to slow it down."

 Read more stories to help you navigate the novel coronavirus pandemic: